dsqmoore/developer/_posts/apiv2/drops/0030-01-01-create-drop.md

             { "name": "file",           "value": null }
           ]
         },
-        ...
-        ]
+        "items": [...]
       }
     }

-Fill the `/rels/upload` template with the file to be uploaded.
+Fill `template` with the file to be uploaded.
 Encode each name and value pair in `data` as `application/x-www-form-urlencoded` and POST it to the template's `href`.

 **Note:** According to [Amazon's documentation][s3-docs], any parameter after `file` is ignored.
 Make sure `file` is the last parameter in the encoded request